lpuettmann/patent-automat/README.md

 Before running:
 ---------------------------
-1. Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
+1. **This one is a must:** Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
-2. Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
+2. **This one is optional:** Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.

 To run: